urbien/vortexhealing/README.md

 ## Modular site for VortexHealing Teachers
 Similar to a site for practicioners, but also classes, their reviews, discussions, details on wizard upkeep, as Lorraine calls it and a morning routine, as Terrie does.

-## Mobile App
+## Mobile and Web App
-An app to help students with the study and practice (let's discuss what this app could do).
+An app to help students with the study and practice.
+Here are some [initial ideas](https://github.com/urbien/vortexhealing/blob/main/app.md).
+Let's brainstorm what this app could do.